Published: 14 Oct 2020

-“The role of dairy farm manager requires a diverse range of skills to drive farm business profitability and sustainability and the masterclass will support dairy businesses and employees for development in these roles.
-Investing in education is an investment in your people and your business, and I encourage the industry to get behind the masterclass and support the development of people within our industry,” Mr James said.
+“The role of dairy farm manager requires a diverse range of skills to drive farm business profitability and sustainability and the Masterclass will support dairy businesses and employees for development in these roles.
+Investing in education is an investment in your people and in your business and I encourage the industry to get behind the Masterclass and support the development of people within our industry,” said Mr James.

-“Attracting people to the industry and building skills are key commitments of the recently launched Australian Dairy Plan, and we’re pleased this initiative will help to deliver on these priorities.”
+“Attracting people to the industry and building skills are key commitments of the recently launched Australian Dairy Plan and we’re pleased this initiative will help to deliver on these priorities,” Dr Blackstock said.